 The Kremlin is one of the world’s most iconic buildings.
-The imposing spectacular building, found in the Red Square, is a true symbol of Russia.
+The imposing fortress is the seat of Russian power, found in the Red Square and a true symbol of Russia.
 There are numerous interesting stories about Moscow’s most visited attraction.
-Here are our choice of the best facts about the Kremlin.
+Here is our choice of the best facts about the Kremlin.

 1. It’s not hard to see where this structure gets its name – the word ‘kremlin’ is used to describe a castle or an important Russian fortified complex.